 From time to time, we may become involved in various lawsuits and legal proceedings that arise in the ordinary course of business.
 However, litigation is subject to inherent uncertainties, and an adverse result in these, or other matters, may arise and harm our business.
 Other than discussed below, we are currently not aware of any such legal proceedings or claims that we believe will have an adverse effect on our business, financial condition or operating results.
-See "Note 13.
-Commitments and Contingencies" in our Unaudited Consolidated Financial Statements for additional information regarding Support's legal proceedings.
+See "Note 3.
+Commitments and Contingencies" in the Unaudited Consolidated Financial Statements for Support.com, Inc. for additional information regarding Support's legal proceedings.